AdaCore/gnatstudio/docs/users_guide/extending.rst

 Another type of macros is expanded before commands are executed: They start with the :kbd:`$` character and represent parameters passed to the action by its caller.
 Depending on the context, GPS passes zero, one, or many arguments to a action.
-You'll commonly use these macros when you define your own VCS system.
+You will commonly use these macros when you define your own VCS system.
 Also see the shell function :file:`execute_action`, which executes an action and passes it arguments.